 So we know that glycine sets the table for healthy sleep.
 What about fatigue, energy levels and anxiety?

 Well my friend, there is more.
-Glycine is good for anxiety.
+The amino acid is good for anxiety.
 In fact it decreases anxiety related to work performance while also improving subjective feelings of fatigue throughout the day (3).

 According to this research, those who took glycine also had better memory and energy during the day.
 Those with anxiety related to work reported reduction in uneasy feelings.

 So if you are sleepy during the day or have trouble falling asleep at night, consider trying glycine rich foods before bed.

 I’m the type where my mind races as soon as my head hits the pillow.
 Personally, a cup of bone broth before bed puts me out.

 Couldn’t we all use a few more productive hours during the day.

 The mood boosting effects of glycine extend further from sleep to brain health.
-Some say that glycine is the ultimate brain food.
+Some say that it is the ultimate brain food.

-Glycine helps with brain-signalling to improve your cognition, memory and mood.
+Glycine supplementation helps with brain-signalling to improve your cognition, memory and mood.

-It does this by helping your body synthesize certain nutrients that your brain uses to boost mood and energy.
+It does this by helping you synthesize certain nutrients that your brain uses to boost mood and energy.

-Of particular interest with glycine is in those who experience negative mental states.
+Of particular interest is in those who experience negative mental states.

-There are positive effects on patients with schizophrenia who take glycine as part of their treatment plan.
+There are positive effects on patients with schizophrenia who take the supplement as part of their treatment plan.

-It’s worth noting that the dosage was very high: 25 grams of glycine.
-I’ll speak to dosage with glycine below.
+It’s worth noting that the dosage was very high: 25 grams.
+I’ll speak to dosage below.

 The brain boosting effects of glycine might apply to other mood disorders.
 There is mechanistic evidence showing that glycine benefits depression and neurodegenerative disease like Alzheimer’s and Huntington’s.

 It's brain altering benefits may extend to healthy people as well.

-For example, there’s improvements in memory, recall and sustained attention in those who consume glycine.
+For example, there’s improvements in memory, recall and sustained attention in those who consume the supplement.

-Practically speaking, glycine can help you in high stress situations or where your performance may be affected by poor sleep (jet lag, shift work, etc) (10).
+Practically speaking, it can help you in high stress situations or where your performance may be affected by poor sleep (jet lag, shift work, etc) (10).

-This area of research is early, but there is a lot to be excited about with glycine and brain health.
+This area of research is early, but there is a lot to be excited about brain health.